-Capital Project - Project with a total budget of \$3 million or higher or an area of 5,000 square feet or more
+Capital Project - The term for a project with a total budget of \$3 million or higher or an area of 5,000 square feet or more.

-Non-Capital Project - Project with a total budget of less than \$3 million and an area of less than 5,000 square feet
+Non-capital Project - the term for a project with a total budget of less than \$3 million and an area of less than 5,000 square feet.